 Explore the Reasoning

 Sometimes the first objections aren't the prospect's real concern.
-For example, many prospects don't want to admit that they don't have enough money to buy your product, and will raise a host of other concerns instead.
-Before you launch into answering an objection, try this strategy—ask a few exploratory questions, such as, “Has product downtime been a big issue for you?
+For example, many prospects don't want to admit that they don't have enough money to buy your product and will raise a host of other concerns instead.
+Before you launch into answering an objection, try this strategy: ask a few exploratory questions, such as, “Has product downtime been a big issue for you?
 How has it affected you in the past?”
-Draw the prospect out a bit, allowing him the time to broach the money issue.
-The longer you engage with the prospect, the more comfortable he will become, and the more he will open up to you.
+Draw the prospect out a bit, allowing them the time to broach the money issue.
+The longer you engage with the prospect, the more comfortable they will become, and the more they will open up to you.